 Before making a final intervention order, a court must consider whether there are any children who are family members of the affected family member, or of the respondent, who have been subjected to family violence committed by the respondent.
 In such a case, the court may grant an intervention order on its own initiative to include another child.

-Usually, when a family member experiencing family violence files an application for an intervention order, the Registrar of the Magistrates’ Court issues a summons that is served on the respondent before the hearing date.
+Usually, when the police or a family member experiencing family violence files an application for an intervention order, the registrar of the Magistrates’ Court issues a summons that is served on the respondent before the hearing date.
+This must be served personally on the respondent; this is done by police officers working close to where the respondent lives.

 It is now a state-wide police policy that proceedings brought by police should be initiated by way of application and warrant where there are concerns for the safety of a family member or where criminal offences are involved.
 This policy forms part of the Code of Practice for Victoria Police to implement strategies in family violence cases.